colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 - **Annual**: VERT Ethics Audit sign-off (external review)
 - **Incident response**: Policy breach resolution ≤ 24 hours

 **Echo's gap:** Their existing access control was role-based and enforced at the database level.
 When the agent queried on behalf of different users, it used a single "application service account" with broad permissions.
 There was no way to dynamically enforce individual user permissions without rewriting every query.
 Audit logs showed which agent made queries, but not which human user triggered them.
 HIPAA compliance was a showstopper.
-No purpose-of-use logging—couldn't prove data access was justified.
-No policy caching—every query hit the policy engine, adding 50-100ms latency.
-No fail-safe mode—when policy engine went down, agent failed completely rather than degrading gracefully.
+No purpose-of-use logging - couldn't prove data access was justified.
+No policy caching - every query hit the policy engine, adding 50-100ms latency.
+No fail-safe mode - when policy engine went down, agent failed completely rather than degrading gracefully.

 ---

 **📊 INPACT™ Contribution:**

 This layer primarily addresses:
-- **P - Permitted**: Dynamic ABAC evaluates permissions in real-time based on user attributes (role, clearance), data attributes (sensitivity, classification), actions (read, summarize, export), and environmental context (time, location, device)—all in under 10ms per query.
+- **P - Permitted**: Dynamic ABAC evaluates permissions in real-time based on user attributes (role, clearance), data attributes (sensitivity, classification), actions (read, summarize, export), and environmental context (time, location, device) all in under 10ms per query.
-- **T - Trusted**: Comprehensive audit logging captures who accessed what data, when, why, and what was returned—satisfying HIPAA's audit requirements and GDPR's right to explanation with complete traceability.
+- **T - Trusted**: Comprehensive audit logging captures who accessed what data, when, why, and what was returned satisfying HIPAA's audit requirements and GDPR's right to explanation with complete traceability.

 Supporting contributions to:
 - **I - Instant**: Policy caching and optimized ABAC engines evaluate permissions in <10ms without breaking agent response time SLOs.

 ---

 > **Connecting to Chapter 0:** This solves the "P - Permitted" problem where Sarah Cedao's agent used a single service account, violating HIPAA compliance.
-Dynamic ABAC evaluates permissions per-user, per-query, in real-time—enabling the agent to enforce "minimum necessary" data access based on who's asking, what they're requesting, when, where, and why.
+Dynamic ABAC evaluates permissions per-user, per-query, in real-time enabling the agent to enforce "minimum necessary" data access based on who's asking, what they're requesting, when, where, and why.

 [5] NIST Special Publication 800-162: Guide to Attribute Based Access Control (ABAC) Definition and Considerations (https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-162.pdf)